Stranger Things Star Explains Five-Year Absence from Hollywood Spotlight: ‘I’m Living My Truth’

 Fans of Stranger Things are eagerly awaiting the show’s fifth and final season, set to close out one of Netflix’s most successful series.
 Familiar faces like Millie Bobby Brown, Gaten Matarazzo, Finn Wolfhard, and Winona Ryder will return to the Upside Down one last time.

-But there’s one notable name fans won’t be seeing again: Dacre Montgomery.
+However, there’s one notable name fans won’t be seeing again: Dacre Montgomery.
 The 30-year-old Australian actor, who played the charismatic yet troubled Billy Hargrove in seasons two and three, became an instant fan favorite.

-His role as the Hawkins bad boy turned unlikely hero gave the series some of its most memorable and emotional moments.
+His role as the Hawkins bad boy turned unlikely hero provided the series with some of its most memorable and emotional moments.
 Yet after Billy’s fiery exit in season three, Montgomery seemed to step back almost entirely from Hollywood.
 For years, fans speculated about his low profile.
 Now, he’s finally opened up about the real reason for his absence.

 Choosing to step away